 As you can imagine, my motivation was high and with a twist of the wood, he let go.
 Lesson having been learned, I immediately lifted it above my head resulting in a spray of blood arcing over us both.
 I can only imagine what my fellow officers thought when I returned to the office with a blood soaked training aid.
 As I wiped the blood from the packet of cocaine, threw the block in the bin and dusted off the first aid kit, I resolved to teach him a reliable, calm drop.

 Teaching these practical skills did not diminish his searching prowess or success.
 And these days I see super high levels of non-search training being done by some of the handlers and trainers at the top of their game.
 Watching the likes of Jens Frank of the Scandinavian Working Dog Institute teach professional detector dogs to search at a distance using verbal cues relayed by radio from a handset held by the handler to a receiver on the dog’s collar is simply stunning.
 And dispels the myth that teaching non-search skills to search dogs has a negative impact on their work.

-And I’ve seen in workshops the struggles handlers have when they cannot get their dog to come close to them when holding the scented article, never mind let go of it.
+In workshops I’ve seen in the struggles handlers have when they cannot get their dog to come close to them when holding the scented article, never mind let go of it.
 Or are worried to let her off lead during indoor never mind outdoor searches.
 Or who can’t persuade their dog to play as a reward for great work.

 Tried and tested